 It was a similar experience with the service/food, which arrived after about 40 minutes.
 Breakfast was okay, but rather disappointing: cold slices of fruit, yoghurt and granola.
 Frankly I’ve had better when flying long-haul in economy.
 The coffee was drinkable but rather poor and the whole experience was redeemed (but only slightly) by the arrival of a warm biscuit and two warm cinnamon rolls which at least stopped me feeling hungry.

 I dozed for about an hour after that, my lack of sleep finally catching up with me, then I got down to some work, managing to get a couple of hours in before I had to power my laptop down in readiness for landing.
-Although the flight time is scheduled for 5 hours and 20 minutes, we were on the ground by 11.30, after just under 4½ hours in the air.
+Although the flight time is scheduled for 5 hours and 20 minutes, we were on the ground by 11.30 (Miami time), after just under 4½ hours in the air.
 Of course, we then spent 45 minutes parked on the runway, waiting for our gate, so I got my laptop out and did some more work.
 When we did finally make it to the gate, we were bang on time…

 So… was flying first class worth it?
 You can see what I think after the gallery.